In the 10 years since 2001, money for the prevention of malaria has saved the lives of an estimated 850 000 children in Africa.

 Supporting the goals of the Millennium Development Goals and the Global Malaria Action Plan (GMAP) from Roll Back Malaria, UNICEF aims to reach certain targets by 2015.
 These include reducing the malaria mortality rate in the poorest groups of the affected countries and universal coverage of the topic, supported by effective interventions.

-Researchers from the Tulane University School of Public Health and Tropical Medicine, in collaboration with Johns Hopkins, the WHO and the Malaria Control and Evaluation Partnership in Africa (MACEPA), who used a Lives Saved Tool (LiST) model for their findings.
+Researchers from the Tulane University School of Public Health and Tropical Medicine in the USA, in collaboration with Johns Hopkins, the World Health Organization (WHO) and the Malaria Control and Evaluation Partnership in Africa (MACEPA), used a Lives Saved Tool (LiST) model for their findings.

 In their estimations, malaria caused 655 000 deaths in 2010, mostly among children.
 They estimate that a child dies every minute due to malaria, even though the disease is preventable and curable.
 In addition to the diagnosis and treatment of sick children, simple solutions like ITN and malaria prevention during pregnancy have all been shown to reduce the number of deaths due to malaria.

 Dr Thomas Eisele commented, "Malaria continues to cause a tremendous amount of child deaths throughout Africa.
 If 100 percent of the children at risk of malaria had insecticide mosquito nets, we estimate as many as 2.77 million additional children's lives could be saved by 2015."